By Zachary Sheldon | Published May 4, 2019

 Where's the best place to buy souvenirs?
 There are a couple tourist traps in town one is located across from the visitors center and the other is behind the post office.

 Where's the best place to eat?
 Completely opinion on this one.
-My wife and I usually date night at the Wheelhouse (the restaurant attached to the Best Western) it's got a view over the harbor and out to the mountains, the food is good, and it's decent priced for Valdez.
+Most people I know including my family will say the Nat Shack is their first pick.
+They're a food truck only open during the summer.
+The Wheelhouse (the restaurant attached to the Best Western) has a view over the harbor and out to the mountains, the food is usually at least good.
 The Wheelhouse is open year-round.
-Old Town Burgers has good burgers but they're a little bit more than the Wheelhouse.
-They're open most the year closing a little in winter.
-The Halibut House is good too when they're open if you want fish and chips.
-Fu Kung is great Asian food, open year round, good portions for prices.
-A lot of locals like the Fat Mermaid as well, they're open year round.
+Old Town Burgers has good burgers, they're open most the year closing a little in winter.
+Fu Kung is great Asian food, open year-round, good portions for prices.
+A lot of locals like the Fat Mermaid as well, they're open year-round.
+We have had clients say they've had to leave after waiting over an hour for food on really busy summer days.

 Where's the best place to camp?
 Somewhere you backpack into.
 But for campgrounds I've had people say Blueberry campground up on a Thompson Pass is the prettiest campground along their whole drive up from the lower 48.
 Great views and some fun trout fishing in Blueberry Lake.
 Glacier Campground out by the airport is probably the most popular campground near town.
 Don't worry the airport only has a couple scheduled flights a day and they're small planes.
 It's not like camping near LAX.

 What's the worst part about Valdez?
 Our town itself is probably the most eclectic assortment of architecture and city planning.
 While it is improving thanks to the city and business making an effort.
 For the most part town itself close up is not postcard worthy.
 In defense of Valdez it was wiped out by a Tsunami following a 9.0 earthquake and had to relocate to a safer location and rebuild in a hurry to survive economically.
 But the end result left much to be improved aesthetically.
-That and our WiFi.
+That and our cell service when there is an unusually high number of visitors in town.

 What are the best tours in Valdez?
 Our tours of course.
 We offer private guided tours.